 Psalm 27:14 (NKJV) Wait on the LORD; Be of good courage, And He shall strengthen your heart; Wait, I say, on the LORD!

-You may be praying for something that hasn’t happened yet.
-Maybe it’s for you, a friend, or family member to be healed of an illness, maybe it’s for a financial blessing, maybe it’s for a new job, maybe it’s for a spouse, whatever it is hasn’t happened and you are wondering if it will ever happen.
-Yes, you have faith in God and His promises but it’s so hard to wait.
+You may be praying for something that hasn't happened yet.
+Maybe it’s for you, a friend, or family member to be healed of an illness, maybe it’s for a financial blessing, maybe it’s for a new job, maybe it’s for a spouse, whatever it is it hasn't happened and you are wondering if it will ever happen.

-Waiting doesn't mean just sitting around and doing nothing but waiting on God is active as we exercise faith in Him.
-While we wait never forget that God is with us as we wait.
+A couple of days ago I wrote and published “Persevere In Your Waiting” .
+In that post I wrote that waiting doesn't mean just sitting around and doing nothing but waiting on God is active as we exercise faith in Him.
+While we wait we should never forget that God is with us as we wait.

 Deuteronomy 31:6 NLT So be strong and courageous!
 Do not be afraid and do not panic before them.
 For the Lord your God will personally go ahead of you.
 He will neither fail you nor abandon you.”

 While we wait God may be working to put things in place for the perfect time.
-Waiting teaches us patience which will end in perfection.
+I’ve written that waiting teaches us patience which will end in perfection.